alicolville/Weight-Tracker/readme.txt

 * Improvement: Added a filter ( 'wt_ls_user_profile_header_links' ) to allow a user header record to be manipulated by other plugins.
 * Improvement: Hook into Meal Tracker to add a view "Weight Tracker Record" to user profile.
 * Improvement: refactored function wlt_user_action_links().
+* Improvement: Some general tweaks and refactoring.
+* Bug fix: Ensure users can't enter a date that causes an age of 0.

 = 7.2 =